warthog-network/docs/Guides/websocket-gateway-setup.md

 When your node is running with the `--ws-x-forwarded-for` and `--ws-port=10001` flags you should be able to accept websocket connections on `<your domain>/ws` from browser nodes.

-You now have successfully set up a gateway node which connects browser nodes with the normal nodes.
+You now have successfully set up a bridge node which connects browser nodes with the normal nodes.
 Thank you!
-Please inform us about your node and domain such that we can include your node in the list of gateway nodes.
+Please inform us about your node and domain such that we can include your node in the list of bridge nodes.